 Top of Page

-五趣 or 五惡趣 or 五道 The Five Realms (Skt. = Gati; lit. destinations or destinies).
+FIVE DESTINATIONS. 五趣 or 五惡趣 or 五道.
+The Five Realms (Skt. = Gati; lit. destinations or destinies).
 The five are beings in hell, hungry ghosts, animals, human beings, and devas.
 In Japan, there are typically six gati 六道, in which case the Asura are added.
 For more on all five (six), please see Six Realms of Transmigration.

 After these six states come the four highest states, the "Four Noble Worlds."
 These final four stages can only be achieved through deliberate effort -- in contrast, our movement in the six lower states is passive and blinded by false understanding.
-Thus, the road from hell to Buddhahood includes ten stages.
-There are nine states from Hell to Bodhisattva (Bosatsu).
+Thus, there are nine states from Hell to Bodhisattva (Bosatsu).
 The highest level, the tenth level, is Buddhahood.
 See Ten Worlds for details.

 Six Jizo Statues at Hase Dera in Kamakura, Japan